jeffreynerona/vivixx-code-camp/readme.md

-# Title of Project
+# Vivixx Code Camp
-(About / Introduction / What is this repository about?)
+Here is where I put all my files

 ## Experience
 (Your overall experience in building the project)